Karl Dönitz: American entry

-Following Hitler's declaration of war on the United States on 11 December 1941, Dönitz implemented Operation Drumbeat (Unternehmen Paukenschlag).
+Following Germany's declaration of war on the United States on 11 December 1941, Dönitz implemented Operation Drumbeat (Unternehmen Paukenschlag).
 The entry of the United States benefited German submarines in the short term.
 Dönitz intended to strike close to shore in American and Canadian waters and prevent the convoys—the most effective anti–U-boat system—from ever forming.
 Dönitz was determined to take advantage of Canadian and American unpreparedness before the situation changed.

 The problem inhibiting Dönitz's plan was a lack of boats.
 On paper he had 259, but in January 1942, 99 were still undergoing sea trials and 59 were assigned to training flotillas, leaving only 101 on war operations.
 35 of these were under repair in port, leaving 66 operational, of which 18 were low on fuel and returning to base, 23 were en route to areas where fuel and torpedoes needed to be conserved, and one was heading to the Mediterranean.
-Therefore, on 1 January Dönitz had a fighting strength of 16–25 in the Atlantic (six near to Iceland on "Norwegian operations"), three in the Arctic Ocean, three in the Mediterranean and three operating west of Gibraltar.
+Therefore, on 1 January Dönitz had a fighting strength of 16–25 in the Atlantic (six of them close to Iceland on "Norwegian operations"), three in the Arctic Ocean, three in the Mediterranean and three operating west of Gibraltar.
 Dönitz was severely limited to what he could accomplish in American waters in an initial offensive.

-From 13 January 1942, Dönitz planned to begin a surprise offensive from the Gulf of Saint Lawrence to Cape Hatteras.
-Unknown to him, ULTRA had read his Enigma signals and knew the position, size, and intentions of his boats, down to the date the operation was scheduled to begin.
+From 13 January 1942, Dönitz planned to begin a surprise offensive from the Gulf of St. Lawrence to Cape Hatteras.
+Unknown to him, Ultra had read his Enigma signals and knew the position, size, and intentions of his boats, down to the date the operation was scheduled to begin.
 The attacks, when they came, were not a surprise.
 Of the 12 U-boats that began the offensive from the Grand Banks southward, just two survived the war.
 The operation began the Battle of the St. Lawrence, a series of battles which lasted into 1944.
 It remained possible for a U-boat to operate in the Gulf into 1944, but countermeasures were strong.
 In 1942, the global ratio of ships-to-U-boats sunk in Canadian waters was 112:1.
 The global average was 10.3:1.
 The solitary kill was achieved by the RCAF.
 Canadian operations, as with American efforts, were a failure during this year.